fatiando/harmonica/doc/user_guide/equivalent_sources/index.rst

    equivalent_sources.fit(coordinates, data.gravity_disturbance_mgal)

-Once the fitting process finishes, we can predict the values of the field on any set of points using the :meth:`EquivalentSources.predict` method.
+Once the fitting process finishes, we can predict the values of the field on any set of points using the :meth:`harmonica.EquivalentSources.predict` method.
 For example, lets predict on the same observation points to check if the sources are able to reproduce the observed field.